-If you are interested in contacting the leadership of any of these organizations, please contact Kevin Boehm at email@example.com.
+The folowing list of organizations were active during the 2019-2020 Academic Year.
+More inforamtion about the reactivation process is forthcoming.
+If you are interested in learning more about any of these organizations, please contact Kevin Boehm at firstname.lastname@example.org.

 Black Student Union (BSU)

 The mission of the Black Student Union is to be a positive and productive representation of the Black student community on and off the Harvard Graduate School of Education campus.
 We promote proactive leadership, scholarship, community outreach, and student empowerment.
 We embrace our cultural heritage, unity, and the appreciation of diversity within and beyond the African Diaspora.

 Our mission is to develop and cultivate a community of beer and whiskey lovers that appreciates the culture around craft beers and fine spirits, and to foster bonds and connections through brewery and distillery tours, education, social gatherings.

 For more information, contact Duna Tatour.

 We envision community organizations and HGSE students working in partnership to deepen mutual understandings and advance socially just action.
 We aim to collaborate and partner with community organizations that promote educational equity and advocate for the needs of the Greater Boston community.
 Our primary goal is to learn with and from these organizations about community-responsive and community-driven action.
 To achieve this goal, we seek to establish balanced partnerships supported by community organizations’ firsthand knowledge of equity work in the field as well as the institutional resources of Harvard.
 Recognizing the challenges posed by a nine-month program, we also strive to build sustainable relationships that outlast individual students’ time at HGSE.
 While our primary aim is to support socially just action in the community in which we are studying, we also aim to build awareness in HGSE students about socially just action happening in Greater Boston and to promote learning by doing and learning from organizations working in the field.